 Leaf-footed bug nymph crawling on leaves

-They will also immediately begin laying eggs when they come out of hiding and can lay as many as two hundred before the growing season begins.
+They will also immediately begin laying eggs when they leave hiding and can lay as many as two hundred before the growing season begins.

-Watch for their golden-brown, cylindrical eggs, which are laid in a string-like strand, on leaf midribs or stems of the host plant.
-There are usually ten or fifteen eggs in each strand, but it is possible for some bugs to lay as many as fifty eggs per strand.
+Watch for their golden-brown, cylindrical eggs, which are laid in a string-like strand on leaf midribs or stems of the host plant.

-Eggs hatch after about a week, and the nymphs emerge and begin eating.
+After about a week, the eggs hatch, and the leaf footed nymph emerge and eat.
 Within two months, they will have developed into adults and will start the entire cycle over again.

-Before summer is well underway, you may have two full generations of Leaf Footed Bugs in your yard and garden because the overwintered adults will still be alive, and a whole new, expanded generation will be fully grown and continuing to breed and lay eggs.
+Before summer is well underway, you may have two full generations of Leaf Footed Bugs in your yard and garden because the overwintered adults will still be alive, and a whole new, expanded generation will be fully grown and continuing to breed and lay leaf footed bug eggs.

 What Damage Does Leaf Footed Bug Cause?